Shapur I: Background and state of Iran

 Shapur I was a son of Ardashir I and his wife Murrod or Denag.
-The background of the family is obscure; although based in Pars (also known as Persis), they were not native to the area, and were seemingly originally from the east.
+The background of the Sasanian family is obscure; although based in Pars (also known as Persis), they were not native to the area, and were seemingly originally from the east.
 The historian Marek Jan Olbrycht has suggested that the family was descended from the Indo-Parthians of Sakastan.
 Iranologist Khodadad Rezakhani also noted similarities between the early Sasanians and the Indo-Parthians, such as their coinage.
 Yet, he stated that "evidence might still be too inconclusive."

 Pars, a region in the southwestern Iranian plateau, was the homeland of the southwestern branch of the Iranian peoples, the Persians.
 It was also the birthplace of the first Iranian Empire, the Achaemenids.
-The region served as the centre of the empire until its conquest by the Macedonian king Alexander the Great (r.
+The region served as the center of the empire until its conquest by the Macedonian king Alexander the Great (r.
 336–323 BCE).
-Since the end of the 3rd or the beginning of the 2nd century BC, Pars was ruled by local dynasts subject to the Hellenistic Seleucid Empire.
+Since the end of the 3rd or the beginning of the 2nd century BCE, Pars was ruled by local dynasts subject to the Hellenistic Seleucid Empire.
 These dynasts held the ancient Persian title of frataraka ("leader, governor, forerunner"), which is also attested in the Achaemenid-era.
 Later under the frataraka Wadfradad II (fl.
-138 BC) was made a vassal of the Iranian Parthian (Arsacid) Empire.
+138 BCE) was made a vassal of the Iranian Parthian (Arsacid) Empire.
 The frataraka were shortly afterwards replaced by the Kings of Persis, most likely at the accession of the Arsacid monarch Phraates II (r.
 132–127 BCE).
 Unlike the fratarakas, the Kings of Persis used the title of shah ("king"), and laid foundations to a new dynasty, which may be labelled the Darayanids.